 In Checkmate 037, serious adverse reactions occurred in 41% of patients receiving OPDIVO (n=268).
 Grade 3 and 4 adverse reactions occurred in 42% of patients receiving OPDIVO.
 The most frequent Grade 3 and 4 adverse drug reactions reported in 2% to <5% of patients receiving OPDIVO were abdominal pain, hyponatremia, increased aspartate aminotransferase, and increased lipase.
 In Checkmate 066, serious adverse reactions occurred in 36% of patients receiving OPDIVO (n=206).
 Grade 3 and 4 adverse reactions occurred in 41% of patients receiving OPDIVO.
-The most frequent Grade 3 and 4 adverse reactions reported in ≥2% of patients receiving OPDIVO were gamma-glutamyltransferase increase (3.9%) and diarrhea (3.4%).
+The most frequent Grade 3 and 4 adverse reactions occurred in 41% of patients receiving OPDIVO.
+The most frequent Grade 3 and 4 adverse reactions reported in 2% of patients receiving OPDIVO.

+patients receiving OPDIVO were gamma-glutamyltransferase increase (3.9%) and diarrhea (3.4%).
 In Checkmate 067, serious adverse reactions (73% and 37%), adverse reactions leading to permanent discontinuation (43% and 14%) or to dosing delays (55% and 28%), and Grade 3 or 4 adverse reactions (72% and 44%) all occurred more frequently in the OPDIVO plus YERVOY arm (n=313) relative to the OPDIVO arm (n=313).
-The most frequent (≥10%) serious adverse reactions in the OPDIVO plus YERVOY arm and the OPDIVO arm, respectively, were diarrhea (13% and 2.6%), colitis (10% and 1.6%), and pyrexia (10% and 0.6%).
+The most frequent ( $\geq$ 10%) serious adverse reactions in the OPDIVO plus YERVOY arm and the OPDIVO arm, respectively, were diarrhea (13% and 2.6%), colitis (10% and 1.6%), and pyrexia (10% and 0.6%).
 In Checkmate 017 and 057, serious adverse reactions occurred in 46% of patients receiving OPDIVO (n=418).
 The most frequent serious adverse reactions reported in at least 2% of patients receiving OPDIVO were pneumonia, pulmonary embolism, dyspnea, pyrexia, pleural effusion, pneumonitis, and respiratory failure.
 In Checkmate 025, serious adverse reactions occurred in 47% of patients receiving OPDIVO (n=406).
-The most frequent serious adverse reactions reported in ≥2% of patients were acute kidney injury, pleural effusion, pneumonia, diarrhea, and hypercalcemia.
-In Checkmate 205 and 039, among all patients (safety population [n=263]), adverse reactions leading to discontinuation (4.2%) or to dosing delays (23%) occurred.
-The most frequent serious adverse reactions reported in $\geq 1\%$ of patients were infusionrelated reaction, pneumonia, pleural effusion, pyrexia, rash and pneumonitis.
-Ten patients died from causes other than disease progression, including 6 who died from complications of allogeneic HSCT.
-Serious adverse reactions occurred in 21% of patients in the safety population (n=263) and 27% of patients in the subset of patients evaluated for efficacy (efficacy population [n=95]).
-In Checkmate 141, serious adverse reactions occurred in 49% of patients receiving OPDIVO.
-The most frequent serious adverse reactions reported in at least 2% of patients receiving OPDIVO were pneumonia, dyspnea, respiratory failure, respiratory tract infections, and sepsis.
+The most frequent serious adverse reactions reported in $\geq 2\%$ of patients were acute kidney injury, pleural effusion, pneumonia, diarrhea, and hypercalcemia.
+In Checkmate 205 and 039, adverse reactions leading to discontinuation occurred in 7% and dose delays due to adverse reactions occurred in 34% of patients (n=266).
+Serious adverse reactions occurred in 26% of patients.
+The most frequent serious adverse reactions reported in $\geq 1\%$ of patients were pneumonia, infusion-related reaction, pyrexia, colitis or diarrhea, pleural effusion, pneumonitis, and rash.
+Eleven patients died from causes other than disease progression: 3 from adverse reactions within 30 days of the last OPDIVO dose, 2 from infection 8 to 9 months after completing OPDIVO, and 6 from complications of allogeneic HSCT.
+In Checkmate 141, serious adverse reactions occurred in 49% of patients receiving OPDIVO (n=236).
+The most frequent serious adverse reactions reported in at least 2% of patients receiving OPDIVO were pneumonia, dyspnea, respiratory failure, respiratory tract infection, and sepsis.
 In Checkmate 275, serious adverse reactions occurred in 54% of patients receiving OPDIVO (n=270).
 The most frequent serious adverse reactions reported in at least 2% of patients receiving OPDIVO were urinary tract infection, sepsis, diarrhea, small intestine obstruction, and general physical health deterioration.
+In Checkmate 040, serious adverse reactions occurred in 49% of patients (n=154).
+The most frequent serious adverse reactions reported in at least 2% of patients were pyrexia, ascites, back pain, general physical health deterioration, abdominal pain, and pneumonia.
+In Checkmate 238, Grade 3 or 4 adverse reactions occurred in 25% of OPDIVO-treated patients (n=452).
+The most frequent Grade 3 and 4 adverse reactions reported in at least 2% of OPDIVO-treated patients were diarrhea and increased lipase and amylase.
+Serious adverse reactions occurred in 18% of OPDIVO-treated patients.